The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Testing fluctuating hydrodynamics using microscopic simulations

 \subsection{Correlation functions}

 To illustrate the importance of these correlations, we now show how they can be used to differentiate nonreciprocal from reciprocal interactions when both cases exhibit a similar average thermodynamic behavior, as is the case, \textit{e.g.}, in the disordered phase of the NRASM.
 Figure \ref{fig:time_corr}a-b shows the evolution of the magnetizations $m_1(t,x)$ and $m_2(t,x)$ in the disordered phase: they are noisy and mostly featureless.
 Yet, we observe some structure in the fluctuations, which is captured by the correlation functions $\langle m_\alpha(t,x) m_{\alpha^{\prime}}(0,x) \rangle$.
-In order to derive these correlation functions, we use our fluctuating hydrodynamic \eref{eq:hydro_stop_go_2_fluct} which captures the stochastic terms beyond the thermodynamic limit at first order in the lattice spacing $a$.
-Linearizing \eref{eq:hydro_stop_go_2_fluct} around the solution $\rho_{\alpha}=\rho_0$, $m_{\alpha}=0$, we derive in Appendix~\ref{app:fluctuating_hydro} the time-correlations of the different magnetization fields.
+In order to derive these correlation functions, we use our fluctuating hydrodynamic \eref{eq:hydro_NR_and_R} which captures the stochastic terms beyond the thermodynamic limit at first order in the lattice spacing $a$.
+Linearizing \eref{eq:hydro_NR_and_R} around the solution $\rho_{\alpha}=\rho_0$, $m_{\alpha}=0$, we derive in Appendix~\ref{app:fluctuating_hydro} the time-correlations of the different magnetization fields.
 In particular, we show that the inter-species time-correlation of the magnetizations is given by